Osiris-Team/NoTrust/README.md

 # NoTrust
-Chrome extension that blocks you from visiting untrusted/dangerous sites.
+Chrome extension that prevents you from visiting untrusted/dangerous sites.

 ### Todo for 1.0 release
 - [ ] Decentralized database.